JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Invalidations affect latency on their own, but they also impact other potential strategies for reducing latency.
 For example, julia creates "precompile" (`*.ji`) files to speed up package usage.
 Currently, it saves type-inferred but not "native" code to its precompile files.
-In principle, saving native code would eliminate latency (for the method and type combinations that have been precompiled), but this will be ineffective if most of this code ends up getting invalidated.
+In principle, saving native code would eliminate latency for the method and type combinations that have been precompiled, but this will be ineffective if most of this code ends up getting invalidated.
 Indeed, it could make it even worse, because you're doing work (loading more stuff from disk) without much reward.
-Consequently, reducing invalidation seems likely to be useful on its own, and a necessary prerequisite to other potential strategies.
+Consequently, reducing invalidation seems likely to be useful on its own, and a necessary prerequisite to other potential strategies for reducing latency.

 As to "can it be fixed?", that depends on the goal.
 We will never get rid of invalidation altogether; as the `applyf` example above shows, invalidation is sometimes necessary if you want both good runtime performance and interactive usage, and this combination is one of the best things about Julia.
-The real question is whether there are *unnecessary* invalidations, or a strategy to limit their impact.
+The real question is whether there are *unnecessary* invalidations, or an unexploited strategy to limit their impact.
 Determining the answer to that question requires that we develop an understanding the common reasons for the large number of invalidations listed in the table above.

 # An analysis of the causes of invalidation

 This section relies on a recent [pull request to Julia][PRJulia] and the [invalidations branch][PRSC] of [SnoopCompile].
-If you try to replicate these, remember that invalidations occur only for methods that have been compiled, which generally means you have to execute them.
+If you try to replicate these results, remember that invalidations occur only for methods that have been compiled, which generally means you have to execute them first.

 As we analyze causes of invalidation, you'll note that in some cases we can begin to think about how they might be fixed.
 However, we'll save more detailed recommendations for the final section.